 Go to Menu/Navigation and click on the Waypoints in the upper right to access the waypoint menu.
 In the Files tab, you can see the wpt files that are located in the Waypoints folder of XCTrack.
 The size of the waypoint name on the map is set in the font size portion below.

-Display the large cities
+Display cities

 Large cities of each country have been integrated into XCTrack.
 This option is useful if you have not activated the RoadMap display.
 With RoadMap display enabled, you will have the name of the large cities display twice: with the RoadMap and with the display cities option.
-The size of the name of the cities on the map is set in the font size portion below.
+The size of the name of the large cities on the map is set in the font size portion below.

 Show navigation

-• “Optimized point” indicates the direction to the optimized point depending on your route.
-This is the most used setting.
-Blue Line.
+- Optimized point — direction to the optimized point along your route.
+The most commonly used setting.
+Blue line.

-• “Cylinder (nearest point) indicates the direction of the nearest point of each circle once the previous is reached.
+- Cylinder (nearest point) — direction to the nearest point of the circle.
 Green line.
-The difference with the “Point” is that the distance, glide, time, etc. are calculated up to the circle to reach.
+Distance, glide, time, etc. are calculated to the circle edge, not the center.

 Show lastest thermals